opencybersecurityalliance/oxa/label.md

 ### Milestones for label acquisition

-The first pack of labelled solutions will be validated on Sept 1st, 2025 to allow companies to get better visibility on the OXA project, align it with their interest and drive the few required technical developments in their roadmaps to get the first level of label.
+All validations are made on the fly

-After this date, all validations will be done on the fly.
+> The first pack of labelled solutions will be validated on Sept 1st, 2025 to allow companies to get better visibility on the OXA project, align it with their interest and drive the few required technical developments in their roadmaps to get the first level of label.